 Varicella, or Chickenpox, is one of the many infectious diseases that have seen drops in vaccination coverage.
 What have been the effects of this drop in coverage on healthcare systems?
 What can the case of varicella vaccination tell us about healthcare challenges more broadly?

-On Thursday, February 2, from 11:00am to 12:30pm ET, the Wilson Center and the Americas Health Foundation convened a panel of experts to discuss challenges and benefits of regular and widespread vaccination.
+On Thursday, February 2, the Wilson Center and the Americas Health Foundation convened a panel of experts to discuss challenges and benefits of regular and widespread vaccination.
 With a focus on varicella, the conversation will address how governments can strengthen their public health systems to more inclusively, efficiently, and productively provide preventative care, including through vaccination.

 This event was made possible by support from MSD.

 The Mexico Institute seeks to improve understanding, communication, and cooperation between Mexico and the United States by promoting original research, encouraging public discussion, and proposing policy options for enhancing the bilateral relationship.
 A binational Advisory Board, chaired by Luis Téllez and Earl Anthony Wayne, oversees the work of the Mexico Institute.
 Read more